Phil Uipi

 Filia "Phil" Uipi is a Tongan-American lawyer, real estate broker, and politician in Millcreek, Utah.
-He was the first Pacific Islander to be elected to the Utah State Legislature and remains the only Tongan to have been elected.
+He was the first Pacific Islander to be elected to the Utah State Legislature and remains the only Tongan-born person to have been elected.
 As of 2010, he remained the only Tongan elected to statewide office in the country.

 Early life

 The youngest of eight children, Uipi was born in 1949 in Fotuha'a, Tonga, and grew up in Fakakakai, on the island of Ha'apai.

 Education

 Uipi attended Liahona High School, where he was elected student body president and was also valedictorian of his graduating class.
 These achievements earned him a scholarship to Brigham Young University–Hawaii.
 For his final year of college he transferred to Brigham Young University's main campus in Provo, Utah.
 He graduated with a degree in zoology.
 Uipi matriculated at the University of Utah's S.J.
 Quinney College of Law in 1982 and graduated with a J.D. degree in 1986.